 The dog bite laws in Austin grant owners a significant level of latitude when it comes to controlling their animals.
 The one-bite rule results in many injured people struggling to prove their claims for damages.
 However, certain situations still leave owners responsible for the actions of their dogs.
 Still, it falls to injured claimants to prove the animal’s violent past.

 An Austin dog bite lawyer stands ready to fight for you.
 We understand the state’s laws concerning dog bites and what you need to prove to prevail in a claim.
 We will work to discover all evidence that points to poor dog ownership and the extent of your losses.
 Using this information, we aim to obtain fair compensation from the dog’s owner, homeowners’ insurance companies, and even the owners of apartment buildings.

-Call the legal team at Loncar Lyon Jenkins today at (877) 239-4878 today to see how we can help you.
+Call the legal team at Loncar Lyon Jenkins today or complete a Free Case Evaluation form.